Mineral talc: Properties, characteristics and uses

 The origins of the large number of deposits of talcum powder globally are clearly defined by the host rock and accessory minerals found with the talcum powder.

-See also Amber Stone: Meaning, Properties and Uses
+See also Native Gold: Properties and characteristics

 When large amounts of iron (Fe) replace magnesium (Mg), the mineral is known as minesotaite, however, when large amounts of aluminum (Al) replace magnesium (Mg), the mineral is known as pyrophyllite.